 The importance of respecting and following the Constitution is paramount, especially at the local level.
-All too often, County and City ordinances are written only with practicality in mind, with little regard to constitutionality.
+All too often, statutes are written only with practicality in mind, with little regard to constitutionality.
 It is critical that all elected representatives support and defend the Constitution in both their arguments and their legislation.

 I pledge to respect and adhere to the Constitution of the United States, as well as the Missouri Constitution, at all times.

 Protect Private Property Rights